Dates: November 1-3, 2017

 How It Will Work: Each year, as part of The SHIFT Awards, our researchers identify individuals, organizations and initiatives from around the United States that leverage outdoor recreation for conservation gains.
 We evaluate them using three criteria: Impact, Innovation and Replicability.
 (Criteria may be found here.)

-The Invitational will be followed by two days of The SHIFT Summit, which is designed to facilitate networking between businesses, organizations and individuals working to protect our public lands.
+SHIFT for the Planet will be followed by two days of The SHIFT Summit, which is designed to facilitate networking between businesses, organizations and individuals working to protect our public lands.
 There, funders and nonprofits will have the opportunity to continue their interactions as we explore 2017’s focus.

 Offices of outdoor recreation are working to reinvigorate local economies, improve public health, and protect our lands, waters and wildlife around the country.
 This workshop, designed to develop a playbook for the creation of state offices of outdoor rec, will begin with a panel discussion featuring representatives from Montana, Vermont, California, Rhode Island, Oregon and Wyoming, who will share lessons learned from their efforts to create offices in their states.
 It will be followed by a “Campaign Workshop” in which participants work in teams assembled by geography (i.e., New England, Southeast, West Coast, etc.) to develop an actionable plan for office creation in their respective regions.